Science Learning Hub logo

 Mendel’s peas in the 21st century

 We now know that genes are the unit of inheritance between generations.
-Genes are made of DNA and are carried in chromosomes.
+Genes are made of and are carried in chromosomes.
 Using techniques to isolate, copy and engineer genes, scientists are gathering more and more information about the genes in different organisms and how they function.

-In 2010, an international team of researchers, including scientists from Plant & Food Research in New Zealand, identified the gene responsible for Mendel’s pea flower colour.
+In 2010, an international team of researchers, including scientists from Plant & Food Research in New Zealand, identified the responsible for Mendel’s pea flower colour.
 The researchers identified the gene in both purple and white flowering pea plants and discovered how it affects petal colour.

 Read more about Mendel's work in the article Identifying Mendel’s pea genes.